nocobase/nocobase/docs/en-US/api/database/operators.md

 ### `$dateAfter`

-Check if the date field value is after a certain value, i.e. greater than the one passed in.
+Check if the date field value is after a certain value, i.e., greater than the one passed in.

 **Example**